Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Nothing seem to have changed in the data itself, which is good because we did not want to modify any data.
-However, when we take a look at the `.geometry.name` attribute of the `GeoDataFrame`, we can see that the name of the column used for representing geometries has actually changed:
+Nothing seem to have changed in the data itself, which is good because we did not want to modify any of it.
+However, when we take a look at the `.geometry.name` attribute of the `GeoDataFrame`, we can see that the name of the column used as active geometry has actually changed:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}